Neil Lab

 Jeffrey J. Neil, MD, PhD

-One recent innovation in imaging of brain injury has been the use of diffusion tensor imaging (DTI) for early detection of brain injury.
-Whereas conventional MR imaging methods do not show injury for hours to days after its occurrence, DTI shows injury within minutes.
-We are employing both animal models and tissue culture to investigate the basis for image contrast in DTI following injury.
+Diffusion tensor imaging (DTI): One recent innovation for imaging brain injury is DTI, which allows for the early detection of brain injury.
+While conventional MR imaging methods may not show injury until hours or days after its occurrence, DTI can reveal injury within minutes.
+We are using both animal models and tissue cultures to investigate the basis for image contrast in DTI following injury.

-We have been applying Bayesian probability theory to analysis of MR imaging and spectroscopy data.
+Bayesian probability theory: We have been applying Bayesian probability theory to analyze MR imaging and spectroscopy data, enhancing the accuracy and reliability of our findings.

-We have been evaluating the use of sodium imaging for assessing brain injury.
-While sodium imaging presents technical challenges when compared with conventional MR imaging, the contrast available in sodium images of injured tissue is quite high.
-This is a result of increased tissue sodium content associated with the loss of ion homeostasis and increase in intracellular sodium levels in injured brain.
+Sodium imaging: We are evaluating the use of sodium imaging to assess brain injury.
+Although sodium imaging presents technical challenges compared to conventional MR imaging, it offers high contrast images of injured tissue.
+This high contrast results from increased tissue sodium content associated with the loss of ion homeostasis and elevated intracellular sodium levels in the injured brain.

 Principal investigator